Clarence Road comes off Palmerston Street at the traffic

 very regrettably, re-named Carterbench House.
 The other is

-from a public place.
+seen from a public place.

 In the wooded area beside the lower part of Clarence Road